mim/mim.github.io/t/cisc3620/lectures/10b-textureMapping.md

 ### Plane faceVertexUvs picture

-Here's a picture that might help:

-{% include figure.html url="../readings/images/faceVertexUvsBc.svg" description="Six sets of texture coordinates, three for each of two triangular faces, the green face and the magenta face." classes=""%}
+{% include figure.html url="../readings/images/faceVertexUvsBc.svg" description="Six sets of texture coordinates, three for each of two triangular faces, the green face and the magenta face." classes="stretch" %}

 ## Modifying the faceVertexUvs